Role: UX Design lead

 Defining the MVP

-From initial testing, we could identify the key project requirements that we could distill into MVP requirements.
+From initial testing, we were able to identify key project requirements and distill the MVP.

 MVP requirements